voideditor/void/CONTRIBUTING.md

 ## 1. Getting started with the Extension

-We use a [VS Code extension](https://code.visualstudio.com/api/get-started/your-first-extension) to create most of LineMage's functionality.
+We use a [VS Code extension](https://code.visualstudio.com/api/get-started/your-first-extension) to implement most of LineMage's functionality.
 Here's how you can start contributing to the extension:

 1. Clone the repository